erayd/libec-doc/README.md

 autoconf, automake, libtool, pkg-config, libsodium, and talloc are all available via homebrew (`brew install <package>`).
 If you don't have homebrew installed, please see [brew.sh](http://brew.sh).

 If `make` is unable to find header files (particularly on OSX 10.10 Yosemite), it's likely that /usr/include is missing or empty.
 Run `xcode-select --install` and install the Command Line Developer Tools to resolve this issue.

+###Windows
+Libec is not currently available on Windows, but may be in the future.
+Code contributions for a Windows build are welcome.

 ##Support
 For development support, questions etc. please use the [mailing list](https://groups.google.com/a/erayd.net/forum/#!forum/libec).